wei-hsuan-cheng/wb_humanoid_mpc/README.md

 <details>
 <summary> Build & run Dockerized workspace with bash scripts</summary>

-This repository includes two helper scripts: `image_build.bash` builds the `wb-humanoid-mpc:jazzy` Docker image using the arguments defined in `devcontainer.json`. `launch_wb_mpc.bash` starts the Docker container, mounts your workspace, and drops you into a bash shell ready to build and run the WB Humanoid MPC code.
+This repository includes two helper scripts: `image_build.bash` builds the `wb-humanoid-mpc:humble` Docker image using the arguments defined in `devcontainer.json`. `launch_wb_mpc.bash` starts the Docker container, mounts your workspace, and drops you into a bash shell ready to build and run the WB Humanoid MPC code.
 Example of building docker image:
 ```bash
 cd /path/to/humanoid_mpc_ws/src/wb_humanoid_mpc/docker
 ./image_build.bash